-Maren Abbott (Amanda Righetti - Shadow of Fear) maybe smoking hot but her workaholic husband is not interested even when she turns up to his work just wearing sexy lingerie.
-Deciding to do something about it she joins a web site for husbands and wives looking for extra marital affairs where she connects with Lucas (Frank Chiesurin).
+Maren Abbott (Amanda Righetti - Shadow of Fear) maybe attractive but her workaholic husband is not interested even when she turns up to his office just wearing sexy lingerie.
+Deciding to do something about it she joins a web site for husbands and wives looking for extra marital affairs which is where she makes contact with Lucas (Frank Chiesurin).
 But someone is using the web site to murder those who meet up for adulterous affairs and whilst Maren can't go through with cheating on her husband finds herself being targeted by a killer with unfinished business.

 But here is the problem because whilst the set up to "Wandering Eye" is good what follows is ordinary and very typical of TV movies.
 So for a while the police seem to be getting nowhere until they discover the link with the adultery web site and we learn who ever it is behind the killers has hacked the server and monitored email conversations to find out when and where people meet up.
 But it comes together far too easily to the point when having struggled to come up with a reason for the killings they pluck one out of thin air.
 And then that is followed by a corny triple ending, as in one false ending after another, none of which are exciting.
 But the worst thing about all of this is that not once does the story lead us to who the killer is.

 What this all boils down to is that "Wandering Eye" is pretty much everything you expect from a made for TV thriller.
 It has a reasonable idea which suffers from not being fleshed out enough and too many contrivances when it comes to the crime being solved.